-Jeff brings to this work over four decades’ legal, policy and administrative leadership as government attorney, university counsel, conference commissioner, NCAA governance participant, and outside counsel and consultant – working in and with organizations of all sizes and scopes, across both traditional and emerging issues in college athletics and civil rights, and making consistent publication, teaching and professional contributions throughout his career.
+Jeff brings to this work over four decades of legal, policy, and administrative leadership as government attorney, university counsel, conference commissioner, NCAA governance participant, and outside counsel and consultant – working in and with organizations of all sizes and scopes, across both traditional and emerging issues in college athletics and civil rights, and making consistent publication, teaching. and professional contributions throughout his career.

 Jeff’s career has focused on cutting-edge areas, starting as a new attorney in the U.S. Department of Health Education and Welfare in 1972 when he helped to write the original regulation implementing Title IX’s sex-discrimination provisions, and co-authored the first law review article about Title IX.
 His recent work addresses college athletes’ speaking out about public issues, and the question of whether “revenue-sport” athletes should or could be “paid to play.”